1. Home

 Flight cancellations due to unforeseen circumstances

-Missed connections could also be covered by your policy.
+Missed flight connections could also be covered by your policy.

 Lost, stolen or damaged luggage or passports

-If your items are missing, stolen or damaged, travel insurance can help to cover the cost of your belongings.
+If your items are missing, stolen or damaged, travel insurance includes baggage cover and could help cover the cost of a replacement passport.

 Cancellation or curtailment